Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 ### **Style Requirements**

-In creating your tests, follow these guidelines.
+In creating your tests, follow these guidelines, so that the provided TDD for assignment 9 can check your work.

 1. Do only one `expect()` within each `it()` block.
 Note that you could have objects that are used within multiple `it()` blocks, provided that they are declared in a way that keeps them in scope.
 Test cases are not always written this way, but if you have multiple expect() statements in one test, the test report may not show all the reasons for the failure.